wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 You’ll see three of the options shown above have a Power BI icon in the upper right corner.
 These include a download option for a Power BI Template.
 If you run this query option, you can download the template, load your data, and get an automatically generated report.

 Flexible queries are a powerful tool to obtain filtered and customized Workplace Analytics metrics.
-Use the output from Flexible queries and combine them with specific business knowledge to generate in-depth, impactful analysis on how employees collaborate to drive positive change in your organization.
+Use the output from flexible queries and combine them with specific business knowledge to generate in-depth, impactful analysis on how employees collaborate to drive positive change in your organization.

 ## Workplace Analytics Plans page